awsdocs/amazon-athena-user-guide/doc_source/security-athena-lake-formation-jdbc-okta-tutorial.md

 1. Save the full ARN securely for later reference\.

-## Step 5: Add the IAM Role and SAML Identity Provider to the Okta Application<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-5-update-the-okta-application-with-the-aws-role-and-saml-identity-provider"></a>
+## Step 5: Add the IAM role and SAML Identity Provider to the Okta application<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-5-update-the-okta-application-with-the-aws-role-and-saml-identity-provider"></a>

 In this step, you return to the Okta developer console and perform the following tasks:
 + Add user and group Lake Formation URL attributes to the Okta application\.